 6. BEN AND JERRY ONLY DECIDED TO MAKE ICE CREAM BECAUSE THEY COULDN'T AFFORD A BAGEL MACHINE.

 7. YOU CAN BUY SQUID ICE CREAM IN JAPAN.

 Octopus and ox tongue are also among the many weird and wonderful flavors one can enjoy in the land of the rising sun.

-Kiwis may trail Americans in ice-cream devouring, but they rank above Australians, Danes, and Belgians, all of which crack the global top 10 list.
+Kiwis may trail Americans in ice cream devouring, but they rank above Australians, Danes, and Belgians, all of which crack the global top 10 list.

 The study—which was launched at the Oregon Research Institute in Eugene and published in the American Journal of Clinical Nutrition—found that when the brain craves ice cream and other high-fat/high-sugar foods, it reacts in the same way as a cocaine user's does in a period of withdrawal.

 “I Scream, You Scream” has hardly had a monopoly on the music blared by these beloved vehicles over the years.
 Other popular jingles include “La Cucaracha,” “Do Your Ears Hang Low,” and Scott Joplin's “The Entertainer.”
-But not everyone's been amused by this musical repertoire: In 2010, a Wichita, KS resident petitioned the city council to tighten their restrictions on ice cream truck jingle volume: “I'm not anti-ice cream," the resident said.
+But not everyone has been amused by this musical repertoire: In 2010, a Wichita, Kansas resident petitioned the city council to tighten their restrictions on ice cream truck jingle volume: “I'm not anti-ice cream," the resident said.
 "I just don't think they need to play the music that loud and that often.
 It's obnoxious.”